Turn Off Clipboard Monitoring

 Most users won't need to use these advanced features.

+If you have history features turned on in the Storage panel of the Settings window then Batch Clipboard is continually monitoring the clipboard to add new items copied.
 You can issue a shell command in Terminal or a script to tell Batch Clipboard to stop monitoring the clipboard and ignore anything copied for as long as you need:

 defaults write lol.bananameter.batchclip ignoreEvents true